mjacobus/mjacobus.github.io/_posts/2015-04-17-using-vim-as-a-php-ide.md

 tags: [Vim, PHP]
 ---

+EDIT: you can watch a video based on this post [here](/2015/09/30/vim-as-a-php-developer-video-presentation.html)

 On this post I will try to share my vim adventure for the last 2 years.
 I've been using only VIM developing for about 2 years now.
 On this post I will try to explain why I chose VIM and how I use it for writing code, mostly PHP.